-It was only then, that defining moment in that psychologist’s office, that I thought back to another moment when I was in my early 20’s, sitting in a doctors office explaining how I felt unwell and profoundly exhausted and experiencing terrible headaches.
+It was only then, that defining moment in the psychologist’s office, that I thought back to another moment when I was in my early 20’s, sitting in a doctors office explaining how I felt unwell and profoundly exhausted and experiencing terrible headaches.

 That prescription scared me.
 I never got it filled.

 I read a lot, became more self-aware and started to listen to myself and my body more.
 Whenever I felt the slump coming or the black hole creeping in, I pushed hard against it.
-I spent a lot of time in my own head, driving myself nuts with things unable to see anything clearly.
+I spent a lot of time in my head, driving myself nuts with things, unable to see anything clearly.

 And sometimes I let it take me for a little while because fighting was exhausting.
 But I am thankful that I am one of the lucky ones and could fight against it.
 I would eventually become very impatient with myself and knew enough was enough, and I had to do something positive.
 How we battle anxiety is different for everyone.
 For me talking things through with someone who doesn’t judge helps.

 But for me becoming self-aware aided immensely.
 I started to understand the decisions I had made in my life, and why, with complete honesty.
 It helped to put things into perspective, to learn from them and understand my behaviour.